gcallah/Rationalism/sorcery/Sorcery.md

 genuine insights into mid-19th-century European social relations.
 Hubbard, who had studied Buddhism, psychoanalysis, and cybernetics, could offer potential acolytes an interesting perspective on their psychological difficulties with what he called "Dianetics."
-The genuine gains many people made with Dianetic processing lured them into Scientology.
+The genuine improvements many people made with Dianetic processing lured them into Scientology.
 Ayn
 Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR, and thus could offer real